-Georgia moves to adopt Russian-style anti-LGBTQ laws.
+Georgia has adopted Russian-style anti-LGBTQ laws.

 State-sponsored homophobia in action.

-Georgia moves to adopt Russian-style anti-LGBTQ laws.
+Georgia has adopted Russian-style anti-LGBTQ laws.

 The country's ruling party is the Georgian Dream party - they control the country's parliament.

-Amidst continuing unrest and protests in Georgia, it's likely that the anti-LGBTQ legislation is a bit of a distraction tactic, while also appealing to the socially-conservative base of Georgian Dream.
-Adopting the anti-LGBTQ laws would mark a significant move away from the European Union.
+Amidst continuing unrest and protests in Georgia, the anti-LGBTQ legislation is a distraction tactic, while also appealing to the socially-conservative base of Georgian Dream.
+Parliamentary elections will be held in the next five weeks which will be a measure of how successful this tactic has been in solidifying the conservatives' hold on power.

 What’s life like for LGBTQ people in Georgia?